Schmidt Artist Lofts: Present day

 On November 12, 2012, a Plymouth-based developer, Dominium, came to an agreement to purchase the historic and iconic brewery.
 Dominium bought the old Schmidt bottling house, the grain silos, and the brew house – commonly known as "the castle" – as well as eight of the 15 acre for $6.2 million from Twin Cities businessmen Bruce Hendry and Glen D. Nelson.
-A $123 million development plan will include 147 rental units in the brew house and another 100 rental units in the bottle house, with a majority of the units being affordable intended for low-income artist.
-In addition, Dominium will build 13 new three-bedroom townhouses adjacent to the bottle house.
+The $123 million development plan included 147 rental units in the brew house and another 100 rental units in the bottle house, with a majority of the units being intended for low-income artist.
+Dominium also built 13 new three-bedroom townhouses adjacent to the bottle house.

-The Saint Paul City Council authorized a $69.3 million in conduit bonds for the Schmidt Artist Lofts project – tax-exempt bonds by the city on behalf of Dominium, who will eventually be responsible for their payment.
-Additionally, Dominium will receive affordable-housing tax credits and state and federal historical tax credits for the restoration of a historical building.
-The total amount of tax credits for the project, including low-income housing, came to close to $70 million.
+The Saint Paul City Council authorized a $69.3 million in conduit bonds for the Schmidt Artist Lofts project.
+Additionally, Dominium received affordable-housing tax credits and state and federal historical tax credits for the restoration of a historical building.
+The total amount of tax credits for the received for the project, including the low-income housing, came to approximately $70 million.

 The historic preservation of the original Schmidt Brewery was crucial in the renovation process.
 The brewery has been noted by architectural historians for its crenellated towers and Gothic designs, both of which are still intact today.
 The Schmidt sign that was originally on the connector to the silos was redone with LED lights and replaced the Landmark sign during renovations.
 Some of the brewery's old tanks were incorporated into the new design as lighting fixtures.